Cullompton: English Civil War to the eighteenth century

-In August 1642, during the English Civil War Mr Ashford and Richard Culme – then Sheriff of Devon attempted to have the their commission read in Cullompton, but were opposed by the local parish constable, Walter Challs, and by the people of the town.
+In August 1642, during the English Civil War Mr Ashford and Richard Culme – then Sheriff of Devon attempted to have their Commission of array read in Cullompton, but were opposed by the local parish constable, Walter Challs, and by the people of the town.
 As well as raising troops for the Royalists, the commission would also have halted a scheduled muster of the local militia.
 Despite the support of local landowners such as John Acland, who was another of the Commissioners of the Array, this strong local opposition meant that Culme and Ashford failed.
 Later, the Royalist Earl of Bath came with cavaliers to try and support Ashford, but the locals responded by throwing up chains and preparing their militia.

 Troops passed through Cullompton on several occasions during the civil war: Sir Ralph Hopton rode with a small troop through the town on his way to Cornwall; Cornish Royalist forces marched through Cullompton on their way to join Prince Maurice at Chard as did the Earl of Essex and Thomas Fairfax.
 There were troops on the streets of Cullompton again in 1655 during the Penruddock uprising.